Ellison D. Smith: Election to the U.S. Senate

 Smith was elected to the United States Senate in 1908.
 He was re-elected five times, although from 1920 until 1944, he had four close elections, with three of them leading to run-off elections because he failed to capture a majority.
 Smith never won more than 61 percent in Democratic Party primaries during that time.
-During his time in Congress, he had a goal to “keep the Niggers down and the price of cotton up.”
+During his time in Congress, he had a goal to “keep the Negroes down and the price of cotton up.”
 Known for being a reputed showman, Smith would publicly promote this goal by riding to Washington on a wagon-load of cotton waving the banner of white supremacy.
 He also developed a reputation for having a violent temper while speaking in Congress and would at times stand on his feet and try to get the floor speaker's attention by repeatedly hacking his armchair with a penknife whenever the speaker angered him.
-Smith was not fond of his fellow Senators and often described the Senate Chamber as "the Cave of the Winds."
+Smith was not fond of his fellow Senators and liked to describe the Senate Chamber as "the Cave of the Winds."